20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 Coming from the Carnegiella genus, the Pygmy Hatchetfish are gracious and timid schooling micro fish.
 They are so peaceful that they can easily co-exist with other animals in a fish tank as long as the tank mates do not harass the Hatchetfish.

 When it comes to tank mates, Pygmy Hatchetfish are compatible with several small, peaceful species that inhabit similar water conditions.
-This fish definitely needs equally timid aquarium companions, such as Loricariid catfish and small tetras, rasboras, and dwarf corydoras,.
+This fish definitely needs equally timid aquarium companions, such as Loricariid catfish and small tetras, rasboras, and dwarf corydoras.

 The Pygmy Hatchetfish is silvery in appearance and originates from the Amazon River basin in Peru.
+This beautiful freshwater fish is one of the more striking types of freshwater aquarium fish, adding a unique aesthetic to any aquarium.

 They love swimming around the top of the aquarium, which makes them surface dwellers.